kkoltun/dev_notes/java_persistence/database_basics/transaction_isolation_levels.md

 The rationale behind this is that the tuples that we read in `AVG` statement, still have the same value when we are reading in the `MAX` statement.

 This behavior does not happen when deleting rows, however.

 ---

+### Snapshot isolation

+This is an implementation of repeatable read in PostgresSQL.
+They call it repeatable read there, because it meets the requirements of the standard.

+Implementation involves MVCC (*multi-version concurrency control*), which means keeping multiple versions of rows.

+See [notes here](./concurrency.md) and [Designing Data Intensive Applications Chapter 7: Transactions part Implementing snapshot isolation](https://www.amazon.pl/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321) for details.

+---